 In 1991 McDonalds entered the Moscow scene in partnership with coke, and as judged by the massive lines, non-Soviet shit was about to become very popular.
 The Soviet Union then fell, Russian markets were opened up, and Pepsi duly fell out of favour.

-Whilst there was a particular deal of nostalgia for Pepsi, it was also associated with the “bad old days,” as well as drunk Uncle Sergei with his “Pepsi” bottle.
+Whilst there was a particular amount of nostalgia for Pepsi, it was also associated with the “bad old days,” as well as drunk Uncle Sergei with his “Pepsi” bottle.

-Coca-Cola won the Cola Wars in Russia with Pepsi, the third most popular soft-drink in the country after Coke and Beer.
+Coca-Cola won the Cola Wars in Russia with Pepsi now the third most popular soft-drink in the country after Coke and Beer.
+Yes beer is considered a soft-drink.